 Don’t try this method if you cannot get a good grip on the screw with a flathead.
 You’ll only damage the stripped screw further and make it more difficult to remove using any other method.

 Sometimes, using a larger drill bit attached to an electric drill can remove a stripped head screw from wood.
-A drill bit the correct size for the screw won’t fit firmly, but a larger drill bit will fill the entire groove, allowing you to slowly remove it from the wood.
-Using this method shouldn’t create severe damage to plywood, provided you work slowly.
+A drill bit the correct size for the screw won’t fit firmly, but a more significant drill bit will fill the entire groove, allowing you to remove it from the wood slowly.
+Using this method shouldn’t damage plywood severely, provided you work slowly.

 What you’ll need: